SRT / VTT / ASS Subtitle Formats

 - Example:

-BackColour: The background color, usually used when
+BackColour: The background color, usually used in the case of

 BorderStyle=3